-The MSRP is a little steep, but we’ve regularly seen the Izula on sale in the $60-$70 range.
+The MSRP is a little steep, but we’ve regularly seen the Izula on sale.

 All in all, we were impressed.
 If you’re in the market for a fixed-blade knife that’s light enough for backpacking, capable in survival situations, and fun to own, this is your knife.